X-Guide Dynamic 3D

-For you this means minimally invasive surgery thanks to smaller incisions, and therefore less pain, faster recovery, and ideal functional and aesthetic results.
+Hence, more minimally invasive and uses smaller incisions which means less pain, faster recovery, and ideal functional and aesthetic results.

 What is X-Guide Dynamic 3D Navigation?